pikatchu/closedsource/book/0034-the_raid.md

 “Promise me one thing.”

 Jasmina pounded on the hatch.
-“Jasper, don’t do this!”
+“Jasper, don't do this!”

 “Promise me.”
 His voice was unwavering.
 “Become a programmer, Jasmina.
-You’re gifted.
+You're gifted.
 Now go.”

 Tears burned in her eyes, but her legs moved on their own.